evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## Performance

 The Nissan Ariya 87kWh has a maximum power of 178KW (242hp).
 The total torque is 300nm.
 The 0-100km/h sprint (0-62mph) takes 7,5 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging